Catherine Chen

 Previously, I worked as a full-stack software engineer for FreeWheel in NYC to develop advertising technology solutions.
 I received my BA in Computer Science and French from Wellesley College, where I was also a member of the Track & Field and Swimming & Diving Teams.

-In my spare time, I enjoy running, hiking, cooking, and exploring local restaurants/bars.
+In my spare time, I enjoy running, ice skating, cooking, and exploring local restaurants/bars.

 catherine_s_chen[at]brown[dot]edu